zameel7/adkar-streak/README.md

 -   [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
 -   [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

+## Todo

+- [ ] Add a feature to share the app
+- [ ] Add hijri calendar tab
+- [ ] Change the date in the header to hijri date
+- [ ] Add translation option in settings and Malayalam translation for adkar
+- [ ] Add a widget for the home screen
+- [ ] Better UI/UX for the entire app

 ## Contributing

 Contributions are always welcome!
 Please read the [contribution guidelines](./CONTRIBUTING.md) first.